Ulm-IQO/qudi/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
-- [ ] I have checked that the change does not contain obvious errors (syntax, indentaion, mutable default values).
+- [ ] I have checked that the change does not contain obvious errors (syntax, indentation, mutable default values).
 - [ ] I have tested my changes using 'Load all modules' on the default dummy configuration with my changes included.
+- [ ] All changed Jupyter notebooks have been stripped of their output cells.